cmkobel/cmkobel.github.io/_pages/about.md

 ---

-Carl M. Kobel is a bioinformatician and a PhD candidate in the MEMO group at NMBU, Norway.
-Carl’s perspective is that microbiomes are largely undervalued and that we should better understand the minute interactions within them.
-Adopts a big data inspired approach, enjoys tinkering with hardware, and builds parallelizable bioinformatics pipelines to gain insights into large microbiome datasets.
+I'm a bioinformatics engineer.
+My perspective is that microbiomes are largely undervalued and that we should better understand the minute interactions within them.
+I have a big data inspired approach, I enjoy tinkering with hardware, and like to build parallelizable bioinformatics pipelines to gain insights into large microbiome datasets.

-Looking for a postdoc position in the Copenhagen area from ~march 2025.

 ## First-author publications